Flexibility and Stretching

-Note: These flexibility and stretching exercises are suggestions only.
+These flexibility and stretching exercises are suggestions only.
 Patients should only spend about 5 minutes within each class performing flexibility and stretching exercises as the emphasis within the class should be on endurance and strength training.
-The flexibility and stretching exercises could be incorporated into the home program.
-Trainers should prescribe and modify appropriate flexibility and stretching exercises according to individual needs.
+The flexibility and stretching exercises could be incorporated into the additional home training program.
+Health professionals should prescribe and modify appropriate flexibility and stretching exercises according to individual needs.

 Flexibility of the joints in the spine (particularly the thoracic spine) is important for people with respiratory disorders to enable thoracic mobility when breathing.